coderdiaz/yell-vscode-theme/README.md

 Any relevant changes for each version are documented in the changelog.
 Please update and check the changelog before filing any issues, as they may have already been taken care of.

-This theme was inspired from favorite color palette used in my personal [portfolio](https://coderdiaz.me).
+This theme was inspired from my favorite color palette used in my personal [portfolio](https://coderdiaz.me).